 Force UCLA To Reverse Its Unjust Decision

-In forcing the University of California, Los Angeles (UCLA) to reverse this unjust decision, you are forcing UCLA to:
+In forcing the University of California, Los Angeles (UCLA) to reverse this unjust student expulsion decision, you are forcing UCLA to:

 —Comply with the UCLA Faculty Code of Conduct and the UCLA Statement of Ethical Values & Standards of Ethical Conduct;

 —Respect facts and the conclusions of UCLA faculty members, and respect UCLA students;